 Can you use this strategy to deploy stateful apps?

-Is this strategy widely supported in orchestration tooling?
+Is this strategy widely supported by orchestration tools?

 ---|---|---|---|---|